mvarrieur/yankee-trail/src/pages/about/index.md

   restaurant serves Fri - Sun 7:00 a.m. - noon (Reopening in Spring 2021)
 intro:
   blurbs:
-    - image: /img/IMG_1211.jpg
+    - image: /img/room-reno.jpg
+      text: >-
+        Currently, our entire motel is under complete renovation - down to the studs.
+Come spring 2022, all rooms will have new electric, plumbing, bathrooms, floors, walls, doors, windows, heat and air conditioning.
+        Exterior enhancements are also in store, with a faux stone and vinyl front, while keeping our red, white and blue theme.

-      text: Our rooms are spacious and provide all the comforts of home.
-We currently offer two King rooms and 7 Quadruple rooms (two double beds).
-A third King room is in the works for the 2021 spring/summer season.
+        Our floorplans are spacious and ,all rooms will provide all the comforts of home, including a mini-fridge, microwave and Keurig coffee maker (coffee provided).
+We currently offer three King rooms and seven Quadruple rooms (two double beds).
 main:
   heading: Escape to the Lakes
-  description: >-
+  description: >
     The perfect getaway.
 The Yankee Trail is in the heart of the Lakes and Mountains region of NH and offers guests all the comforts of home.
 The Yankee Trail is close to many attractions, including the Holderness Natural Science Center, Laconia’s Weirs Beach, everything Lincoln, Waterville Valley and Gun Stock, to name a few.
-The area boasts adventures of all kinds, including golf, fishing, hiking, snow mobiling, ATVing, zip lines, area beaches, and local trails.
+The area boasts adventures of all kinds, including golf, fishing, hiking, snowmobiling, ATVing, zip lines, area beaches, and local trails.

     Perhaps you'll prefer to reserve an area boat or train ride to really take in the sights!
 We are the perfect location for being near it all, but not in it all; allowing you to participate and to take a break when you need one!
-We are a perfect location for Winnepesauki Fishing and Pond Hockey Tournaments, as well as for Laconia's bike week.
+We are a perfect location for Lake Squam, Newfound Lake, and Winnipesauki Fishing and Pond Hockey Tournaments, as well as for Laconia's bike week.
+Or maybe you are attending a concert/event at the nearby BNH Pavilion.
+Better yet, create your own event right here on our grounds!
 Gather your friends and family and come enjoy all the Yankee Trail has to offer.

-    We are announcing new specials for 2021 - be sure to book early!
   image1:
     alt: Our 45,000 gallon pool awaits the enjoyment of our summer motel guests.
 The pool boasts an 11' deep end.
     image: /img/IMG_0484.JPG
   image2:
-    alt: Remodeling with a new color scheme - Red, White and Blue; as we make The Yanke Trail great again!
+    alt: Currently Open every FRI-SUN 7:00 - Noon (days to expand in Spring).
+Our motel boasts a small on-sight breakfast restaurant, KC's Kitchen & Catering, open to our guests and the public.
+Come meet our General Manager/Chef, Rachel Robie.
+Our breakfast restaurant and catering services offer home-cooked meals made with local ingredients.
+Our hours may be for breakfast, but we offer so much more!
+Whether you are looking for take-home meals for two or for 100, you will not be disappointed with our options and the taste!
-    image: /img/img_1649.jpg
+    image: /img/picture2.jpg
   image3:
-    alt: Photo of motel room
+    alt: Photo of motel room (pre-construction).
+New photos to come as construction completes.
     image: /img/fullroom.jpg
 testimonials:
   - author: Tim Decareau on Facebook